SantiMaceri/Dependency-Analyzer/README.md

 1. The project already has a csv created to test it.
 2. It includes one row that does not have a file (trello), to make sure validations are correct.
 3. The project assumes that the folders and files from the htmls are located in the root folder (like Clarin example)
+4. For practical purposes, all the functionality of the app is reflected in the index.js file for this little challenge.
+In a real case, it would be convenient to separate the different functionalities into different files.

 ## Endpoints